-Entry to this competition has now closed, finalists will be notified by the end of September
+Entry & voting to this competition has now closed, the winners will be announced in early November

 The theme of this year’s competition is Wilder Sussex